Bigboyzzy/Bigboyzzy.github.io/_news/announcement_1.md

 related_posts: false
 ---

-E4: Energy-Efficient DNN Inference for Edge Video Analytics Via Early-Exit and DVFS, our paper was accepted by AAAI 2025.
+One paper was accepted by AAAI 2025!